Wet and Dry PCB Etching Solutions: Which Process is the Right Solution?

 The use of positively charged gas, or plasma, that is used for the physical etching of the copper leaves no residue for any further cleaning stage making it more suitable for higher quantity production runs.
 The disposal of the residue will be released straight to the atmosphere which can be viewed in a negative context, but when comparing to the wet method, it appears that less waste will impact the environment as a whole.

-Drawbacks to this method of etching are limited if you intend to reproduce boards in multiple quantities, but if you are simply looking to develop a handful of one-off prototypes, the investment in these machines may outweigh the return.
+Drawbacks to this method of etching are limited if you intend to reproduce a printed circuit board in multiple quantities, but if you are simply looking to develop a handful of one-off prototypes, the investment in these machines may outweigh the return.

 Which Process Will Get You to The Treasure?